About audio effects

 Chorus Filter

-If anyone knows please let me know...
+If anyone knows how, please let me know...

 requirements

-⑤ Try displaying something like an audio spectrum
+⑤ Display something like an audio spectrum

-It's like this.
+It looks like this.

 The parameters of each filter are in their default state.
+All

-All I need to do is create a UI that plays some audio.
+we need to do is create a UI that plays some audio.

 Setting a filter on the Audio Listener

-All settings other than Low / High Pass Filter can be switched using checkboxes, so leave them off by default.
+except the Low/High Pass Filter can be switched using checkboxes, so leave them off by default.

 Created using UI.Toggle.
 (Like this↓)

-// Toggle for Filter public void OnClickToggleFilter(int no) { switch ((FilterNo)no) { case FilterNo.Chorus: fltChorus.enabled = tglChorus.isOn; break; case FilterNo.Distortion: fltDistortion.enabled = tglDistotion.isOn; break ; case FilterNo.Echo: fltEcho.enabled = tglEcho.isOn; break; case FilterNo.Reverv: fltReverb.enabled = tglReverv.isOn; break; } }
+// Toggle for Filter public void OnClickToggleFilter(int no) { switch ((FilterNo)no) { case FilterNo.Chorus: fltChorus.enabled = tglChorus.isOn; break; case FilterNo.Distortion: fltDistortion.enabled = tglDistotion.isOn; break; case FilterNo.Echo: fltEcho.enabled = tglEcho.isOn; break; case FilterNo.Reverv: fltReverb.enabled = tglReverv.isOn; break; } }

-The j reflection of the slider looks like this.
+The slider's j reflection looks like this

-① Set event listener
+① Set the event listener

 // Bass pass sldLoPass.onValueChanged.AddListener((value) => { setLoPass(value); });

-② Set value to filter
+② Set a value for the filter

-// Low-pass filter settings private void setLoPass(float val) { var loPassHz = ExpHz(val); fltLoPass.cutoffFrequency = loPassHz; txtLoPass.text = string.Format("{0:#}", loPassHz); }
+// Low-pass filter setting private void setLoPass(float val) { var loPassHz = ExpHz(val); fltLoPass.cutoffFrequency = loPassHz; txtLoPass.text = string.Format("{0:#}", loPassHz); }

-* ExpHz converts values from 0.0 to 1.0 to 10 to 22000 Hz
+* ExpHz values of 0.0 to 1.0 are converted to 10 to 22000 Hz

 float ExpHz(float logHz) { var t = Mathf.Log(LowHz) - Mathf.Log(HighHz); return Mathf.Exp(logHz * t) * 10f; }

-Use UI.Button to be able to play audio.
+Use a UI.Button to play a sound

-Set up an event listener to toggle play/stop.
+Set an event listener to toggle play/stop.

 Use AudioSource.Play(), Stop().